itfanr/ros2-wiki/Roadmap.md

 - Namespaced topics and services
 - rostopic command line tool (not all verbs)
 - Logging API (rosconsole)
+- Run-time DDS implementation choice, avoid having to build N variations of all libraries / executables

 ### Beta 3 (September 13th, 2017)
 Additions and changes to the following feature list will occur as Beta 2 progresses.